 Non-Legal Consequences

 Perhaps the worst consequence of distracted driving is the harm or amount of damage it can cause.
-About nine people die each day in distracted driving-related accidents, per the CDC.
+About nine people die each day in accidents related to inattentive drivers, per the CDC.
 This can include both pedestrians and other motorists.
-The bottom line is that when you take your eyes off the road, you can’t react as easily if something happens.
-This spikes the risk of an accident.

 For the most part, distracted driving is easily preventable.
 Taking action to minimize it will help keep both yourself and others as safe as possible.
 Here are some ways you can prevent it: